stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

-Finally we add support for converting an NIO buffer to a byte array:
+The utility class also supports conversion of an NIO buffer to a byte array:

 ```java
 public static byte[] array(ByteBuffer bb) {